 In most cases, it is a bad idea to stiff-arm the media at this event with "no comments" and hostile attitudes.
 Efforts to do so almost always backfire.
-You want to work with reporters and readily share as much information as is safely possible.
+You want to work with reporters and readily share as You want to work with reporters and readily share as much information as is safely possible.
 This can help ease the crisis.

-On the other hand, it is not necessary to answer every-or even mostreporters' questions, especially in the early stages of a crisis when you are still figuring out what happened and how to deal with it.
+much information as is safely possible.
+This can help ease the crisis.
+On the other hand, it is not necessary to answer every-or even most-reporters' questions, especially in the early stages of a crisis when you are still figuring out what happened and how to deal with it.
 Your number-one priority is the safety of students, parents and staff.